om-moraless/mvi-clean-architecture/README.md

 **View:** View demands user action requests & renders UI as per observation. <br><br>
 **Intent:** It is the user action that the user can perform or requests from the Model.
 (Do not confuse it with Android Implicit and Explicit Intent).

 In MVI, State will update from only a single place of the app which is business logic (ViewModel).
-It will ensure that the State will not change from any other place so State can represent as a sealed class.
+It will ensure that the State will not change from any other place.
+So, State can be represented as a sealed class.

-The State holds the data and View observes those changes to render UI
+The State holds the data and the View observes those changes to render UI

-When a user wants to perform any operation then action can send through the intent from View.
-ViewModel will handle the action and the State will observe from View using Kotlin flow or live data.
+When a user wants to perform any operation then the action can be sent through the intent from the View.
+The ViewModel will handle the action and the State will observe from View using Kotlin flow or live data.

 ### MVI Flow: